jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.UInt16AlgorithmsExtensions.CountBitsSet(thisushort).md

 ### Remarks

-This is a reader-friendly alias for [PopCount(this ushort)](Jcd.BitManipulation.Algorithms.UInt16AlgorithmsExtensions.PopCount(thisushort).md 'Jcd.BitManipulation.Algorithms.UInt16AlgorithmsExtensions.PopCount(this ushort)').
+This is a reader-friendly alias for[PopCount(this ushort)](Jcd.BitManipulation.Algorithms.UInt16AlgorithmsExtensions.PopCount(thisushort).md 'Jcd.BitManipulation.Algorithms.UInt16AlgorithmsExtensions.PopCount(this ushort)').